xeddmc/Streamzi/README_EN.md

 </div><br>

 StreamCap is a multi-platform live stream recording client based on FFmpeg and StreamGet.
 It covers over 40 mainstream live streaming platforms both domestically and internationally, and supports features such as batch recording, loop monitoring, timed monitoring, and automatic transcoding.

 ## ✨Features

+- **Multi-Platform Support**: Compatible with Windows, macOS, and Web environments.
 - **Loop Monitoring**: Real-time monitoring of live stream status.
 Recording starts immediately when a stream goes live.
 - **Scheduled Tasks**: Checks live stream status within a set time range.
 - **Multiple Output Formats**: Supports ts, flv, mkv, mov, mp4, mp3, m4a, and other formats.